-What are the reasons for bee decline?
-The reasons are various, but there are things you and I can do to help reverse the decline in bee populations.
+What are the reasons and causes for bee decline?
+The reasons are various, and you can read some bee decline statistics here, but there are things you and I can do to help reverse the decline in bee populations.

 And pease help!
 Below, you'll find some ideas for actions you can take.

 I’m sure that like me, you want bee populations to grow and thrive.
 Together, we can make a difference - so let's just do it!

 1. Bee Decline Linked To Falling Biodiversity And Habitat Loss

 urbanization and intensive farming practices, we have lost many wildflower

 The loss of hedgerows is significant, because they provide foraging opportunities for bees, as well as potential nest sites (for example, crevices and abandoned mouse holes at the base of the hedgerow).

 Loss of flower habitat - especially wild flower meadows, fields and verges, is of great concern.
 An Anglo-Dutch study has found that since the 1980s, we have witnessed a 70% drop in key wildflower species, including plants from the pea, mint, and perennial herb families.

 According to the United Nations, 20,000 flowering plant species upon which many bee species depend for food are at risk in the future, unless more effort it made to conserve and preserve them.

 Habitats is important not only for food, but to ensure genetic diversity.